Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

 ACKNOWLEDGE_HOST_PROBLEM
 ~~~~~~~~~~~~~~~~~~~~~~~~

-    ACKNOWLEDGE_HOST_PROBLEM;<host_name>;<sticky>;<notify>;<persistent>;<author>;<comment>
+    ``ACKNOWLEDGE_HOST_PROBLEM;<host_name>;<sticky>;<notify>;<persistent>;<author>;<comment>``

         Allows you to acknowledge the current problem for the specified host.
 By acknowledging the current problem, future notifications (for the same host state) are disabled.

         If the "sticky" option is set to two (2), the acknowledgement will remain until the host recovers (returns to an UP state).
-Otherwise the acknowledgement will automatically be removed when the host changes state.
+Otherwise (value different of 2)the acknowledgement will automatically be removed when the host changes state.

-        If the "notify" option is set to one (1), a notification will be sent out to contacts indicating that the current host problem has been acknowledged, if set to null (0) there will be no notification.
+        If the "notify" option is set to one (1), a notification will be sent out to contacts indicating that the current host problem has been acknowledged, if not set (0) there will be no notification.

-        If the "persistent" option is set to one (1), the comment associated with the acknowledgement will remain even after the host recovers.
+        *If the "persistent" option is set to one (1), the comment associated with the acknowledgement will remain even after the host recovers.*

 **Note** contrary to the legacy Nagios behavior, Alignak will automatically set an acknowledge on all the host services that are currently problems when an host problem is acknowledged.